ShiftLeftSecurity/shiftleft-scan-vscode/README.md

 ## Install

 1. Install or upgrade [Visual Studio Code](https://code.visualstudio.com/).
 Requires version 1.41.0 or higher.
-2. Install the ShiftLeft Scan Extension
+2. Install the Scan Extension
 3. Reload VS Code
-4. Install Docker Desktop for performing ShiftLeft Scan.
+4. Install Docker Desktop for performing Security Scan.
 Upon first scan, a container image called `shiftleft/scan` will get downloaded which performs the scans locally.

 ## Use

-1. Perform a ShiftLeft Scan by using the `Perform Security Scan` option in the results window.
+1. Perform a Security Scan by using the `Perform Security Scan` option in the results window.
 Or in the Command Palette (Ctrl+Shift+p or ⌘+⇧+p) type "ShiftLeft: Security Scan" or use the hotkey (Ctrl+l then Ctrl+p)
 2. Results will show up on the **Scan Findings** panel
 3. Click the result you're investigating.
 The editor will navigate to the location